History of graphic design: Dynamic designs and computer animation

-Pioneers of modern graphics and industrial design
+Pioneers of modern graphic design

-Raymond Loewy was one of the best known industrial designers of the 20th century.
-Born in France, he spent most of his professional career in the United States.
-Among his many contributions were the Shell logo, the Greyhound bus, the S-1 locomotive, the Lucky Strike package, Coldspot refrigerators and the Studebaker Avanti.
-Loewy was first approached by the greyhound corporation to redesign its logo.
-The company's logo looked like a 'fat mongrel' he said.
+Raymond Loewy, one of the best-known industrial designers of the 20th century, was the designer of the Shell logo and the Lucky Strike package.
+Loewy was first approached by the Greyhound Corporation to redesign its logo.
+The company's logo looked like a "fat mongrel," he said.
 So, he created a slimmed-down version that is still used today.

-William Golden is one of the pioneers of American graphic design.
-He was born in lower Manhattan, the youngest of twelve children.
-His only formal schooling was at the Vocational School for Boys, where he learned photoengraving and the basics of commercial design.
-In conjunction with the Didot typeface, Golden developed the famous CBS Eye logo.
+William Golden, a designer whose only formal schooling was at the Vocational School for Boys, in conjunction with the Didot typeface developed the famous CBS eye logo.
 It has been suggested that the eye was inspired by an article in Alexey Brodovitch's Portfolio about the subject of Shaker design.

 Placards and posters

 Placard and posters existed from the ancient times.
-The Persian reliefs that depicted the important historical events; and the Greek axons and the Roman Albums, with their decorative designs and announcements, were quite similar to today's posters.
-In ancient Greece the name of athletes, and games schedules were written on columns that were slowly turning on an axis.
-Romans used whitewashed walls in their markets in which sellers, money lenders, and slave traders wrote their announcements and advertised for their products, and to attract the attention of customers they added attractive designs to their announcements.
+Persian reliefs depicted important historical events; the Greek axons and the Roman albums, with their decorative designs and announcements, were quite similar to today's posters.
+In ancient Greece the name of athletes, and games schedules were written on columns that slowly turned on an axis.
+Romans markets had whitewashed walls on which sellers, money lenders, and slave traders wrote announcements and advertised their products; to attract the attention of customers they added attractive designs to their announcements.

-Ancient reliefs

 Emergence of the print and design industry

 Around 1450, Johann Gutenberg's printing press made books widely available in Europe.
-The book design of Aldus Manutius developed the book structure which would become the foundation of western publication design.
-With the development of the lithographic process, invented by a Czech named Alois Senefelder in 1798 in Austria, the creation of posters become feasible.
+The book design of Aldus Manutius developed the book structure that would become the foundation of Western publication design.
+With the development of the lithographic process, invented by a Czech named Alois Senefelder in 1798 in Austria, the creation of posters became feasible.
 Although handmade posters existed before, they were mainly used for government announcements.
 William Caxton, who in 1477 started a printing company in England, produced the first printed poster.

 In 1870, the advertising poster emerged.

 Engraving

-Engraving is the practice of incising a design onto a hard, usually flat surface, by cutting grooves into it.
+Engraving is the practice of incising a design onto a hard, usually flat, surface, by cutting grooves into it.
 The process was developed in Germany in the 1430s from the engraving used by goldsmiths to decorate metalwork.
 Engravers use a hardened steel tool called a burin to cut the design into the surface, most traditionally a copper plate.
 Gravers come in a variety of shapes and sizes that yield different line types.